-The Notes will constitute further issuances of the existing notes which, at the time of their issuances, were new issues of securities with no established trading market.
-Approval in-principle has been received for the listing of the Notes on the SGX-ST. For so long as a series of Notes are listed on the SGX-ST, the relevant series of Notes will be traded on the SGX-ST in a minimum board lot size of \$200,000.
+The Notes are new issues of securities with no established trading market.
+Approval-in-principle has been received for the listing of the Notes on the SGX-ST. For so long as a series of Notes are listed on the SGX-ST, the relevant series of Notes will be traded on the SGX-ST in a minimum board lot size of \$200,000.
 The underwriters have advised us that they presently intend to make a market in the Notes after completion of this offering.
-Mitsubishi UFJ Securities (U.S.A.), Inc. and other broker-dealers may use this prospectus supplement and the accompanying prospectus in connection with such market-making activity.
+MUFG Securities Americas Inc. and other broker-dealers may use this prospectus supplement and the accompanying prospectus in connection with such market-making activity.
 Such market making activity will be subject to the limits imposed by applicable laws.
 However, they are under no obligation to do so and may discontinue any market-making activities at any time without any notice.
 Broker-dealers subject to prospectus delivery requirements may be unable to engage in market-making transactions during certain periods of the year.
 A liquid or active public trading market for any of the Notes may not develop.
 If an active trading market for the Notes does not develop, the market price and liquidity of the Notes may be adversely affected.
 If such Notes are traded, they may trade at a discount from their initial offering prices, depending on the market for similar securities, our performance and other factors.
 See "Risk Factors-Risks Related to the Senior Debt Securities-There is no established trading market for the Notes and one may not develop" in the accompanying prospectus.